AI Voice Acting for Games: Clone Characters Instantly

 Step 3: Generate Dialogue Lines

 Paste or type your dialogue script and generate audio.
-For large dialogue sets, a dedicated GPU is recommended for faster batch processing.
-The tool works on CPU as well, just at a slower pace.
+On the desktop app, a dedicated GPU is recommended for faster batch processing (it works on CPU as well, just at a slower pace).
+On Cloud, processing happens on remote servers, so no local hardware is needed.

 Tip: Organize your voice clones by character name (e.g., "Merchant_Elara," "Guard_Captain") to keep your dialogue pipeline clean and efficient.